-Places to Visit in Delhi Or Tourist Places in Delhi
+Places to Visit in Delhi Tourist Places List

 Delightful Delhi, the capital city of India, has traditionally been the seat of administrative power of India.
 It is a bustling metropolis which is known to be devastated and rebuilt many a times in written history.
 Here several dynasties rose and fell, leaving monumental gifts to posterity.
 The Quila Rai Pithora, bequeathed by a Rajput King’ the Qutb Minar, grand gesture of an Afghan king; the Red Fort that Shah Jahan, the great Mughal built; the ruined Old Fort where once the wise King Sher Shah lived; the glorious Jama Masjid, eloquent reminder of Mughal religious fervour, the tombs and mausolea in remembrance of ruling nobles and Kings.
 It is all here to see, this slow march of history, carved in stone.